Biden’s wins for public education

 Biden administration invests $10 billion to expand COVID testing in schools

-The Department of Health and Human Services and the Department of Education’s announcement was a step in making schools the safest place in their communities.
+The announcement by the Department of Health and Human Services and the Department of Education was a step in making schools the safest place in their communities.

 March 2021